elishagretton/pinterest-data-pipeline744/docs/milestone_1.md

 To see the whole script, please head to [`scripts/milestone_1.sh.`](../scripts/milestone_1.sh)

-In the next milestone, we will connect the MSK cluster to a S3 bucket.
+In the next milestone, we connect the MSK cluster to a S3 bucket.
 This ensures data in the cluster is automatically saved and stored in the dedicated S3 bucket.
 Please see the next milestone [here.](./milestone_2.md)